-If you’re shopping for a small business loan, you might become confused by the terminology.
-Two frequently confused phrases include APR (annual percentage rate) and interest rate.
-If you’re not sure how to define APR vs interest rate, you’re not alone.
+Just like knowing the difference between a fixed-rate mortgage and an adjustable-rate mortgage, it’s important to learn how annual percentage rates and interest rates differ.
+If you’re not sure how to define annual percentage rate vs. interest rate, you’re not alone.
 However, once you learn the difference between these two numbers you’ll be better prepared to start shopping for a loan.

-The APR of a loan gives you a more comprehensive look at how much you’ll pay when you borrow money for a loan.
-Basically, it’s the total price of borrowing money expressed in terms of an interest rate.
+The APR of a loan gives you a more comprehensive look at how much you’ll pay when borrowing money for a loan.
+It’s the total price of borrowing money expressed in terms of an interest rate.
 That means it includes the cost of interest plus additional fees.
-Additional fees that may be included in your APR include: points, closing costs and loan origination fees.
+Closing fees, origination fees, documentation fees, and other finance charges are part of this rate.

-If you want to figure it out for yourself, you can use spreadsheet formulas and online loan calculators to plug in the numbers you already know.
+If you want to figure it out for yourself, you can use spreadsheet formulas and online APR calculators to plug in the numbers you already know.
 You might be surprised at how much your APR can fluctuate when any one of the variables in the calculation is changed.

-To calculate APR, you need to know the interest rate of the loan, the total amount you plan to borrow, the repayment terms, and the cost of any fees.
-To illustrate how it works, let’s assume that you’re going to borrow $10,000 and that you’ve been quoted an interest rate of 12%.
+But how do you put this information together to turn your interest rate into your annual percentage rate?
+Well, to illustrate how it works, let’s assume the following: You’re going to borrow $10,000 and you’ve been quoted an interest rate of 12%.
 You will also have to pay a $500 closing fee.

 =PMT(interest rate/months, total number of months you pay on the loan, loan value plus fees)

 =PMT(0.12/12, 24, 10500)

-Your monthly payment would be $494.27
+Your monthly payment would be $494.27.

 =RATE(total number of months you pay on the loan, your monthly payment expressed as a negative, the current value of your loan)